-Figure 59: The eVis Database connection window Δ
+Figure 72: The eVis Database connection window Δ

-- Database Host: The name of the database host. - Port The port number if a "MYSQL" database type is selected. - Database Name The name of the database. - Connect A button to connect to the database using the parameters defined above. - Output Console The console window where messages related to processing are displayed. - Username: Username for use when a database is password protected. - Password: Password for use when a database is password protected. - Predefined Queries: Tab to open the "Predefined Queries" window. - Database Connection: Tab to open the "Database Connection" window.
+- Database Type: A dropdown list to specify the type of database that will be used. - Database Host: The name of the database host. - Port The port number if a "MYSQL" database type is selected. - Database Name The name of the database. - Connect A button to connect to the database using the parameters defined above. - Output Console The console window where messages related to processing are displayed. - Username: Username for use when a database is password protected.

-- SQL Query: Tab to open the "SQL Query" window. - Help: Displays the on line help. - OK: Close the main "Database Connection" window.
+- Password: Password for use when a database is password protected. - Predefined Queries: Tab to open the "Predefined Queries" window. - Database Connection: Tab to open the "Database Connection" window. - SQL Query: Tab to open the "SQL Query" window. - Help: Displays the on line help. - OK: Close the main "Database Connection" window.